rocBLAS programming guide#

 , *nightly*

-, and *known_bug*
+, or *known_bug*

 .